 Want to know more about nanny agencies?
-Read our article on What is a Nanny Agency?
+Read our article on What is a nanny agency?

 So is a nanny agency the right path for your family?
 Here are six reasons you may want to consider hiring one.
+When you’re convinced, find a nanny agency on Care.com.

 1. You don’t know what you’re looking for

-You’ve read articles on finding the best nanny and how to interview a nanny, but you’re still not sure what specifics to look for.
+You know you need a nanny to watch your two children.
+You know when you want them to start.
+You’ve read articles on the best qualities to look for in a nanny and how to interview a nanny, but you’re still not sure what specifics to look for.
 How do you decide on your family’s version of the perfect Mary Poppins?

 2. You don’t have time to search yourself

 If your calendar is already jam-packed, you probably don’t have time to sift through dozens of online applications, conduct a slew of interviews and then check references.
 Nanny agencies are experts in pre-screening applicants to find those who specifically meet your family’s needs.
-They “should only send you candidates that fit all of your desired qualifications,” says Graff-Radell.
+They “should only send you candidates that fit all of your desired qualifications,” says Graff.

 Sharyn Marcuson of Care Givers Placement Agency in Portland, Oregon, shares a similar sentiment: “I can usually match one or two candidates and the family will hire one of them.
 It’s that easy for a family.”
 If you use a nanny agency, you won’t be overwhelmed with applications.